exaspace/rabbit-python-util/README.md

 # RabbitMQ send & receive demo in Python

-Simple Python utilities to show how to send and receive messages to/from RabbitMQ using the `pika` Python library (code is written for Python 3).
+Simple Python utilities to send and receive messages to/from RabbitMQ using the `pika` Python library (written in Python 3).

+Useful for basic load testing and verification of RabbitMQ behaviour.

 Requirements